-Housing Program Implementation Status Continue /Modify/Delete
+Housing Program In nplementation S Continue /Modify/Delete

 Program 9: Second Units Second units are attached or detached dwelling units that provide complete, independent living facilities for one or more persons which are located on the same lot as the primary structure and include permanent provisions for living, sleeping, cooking and sanitation.
 Integrating second units in existing residential neighborhoods is a means of increasing the supply of needed rental housing.
 The development of second units is also effective in dispersing affordable housing throughout the unincorporated areas and can provide housing to lower- and moderate-income individuals and families, as well as seniors and disabled persons.
 Since 2003, when the County adopted a Residential Second Unit Ordinance consistent with State law, there have been 153 second units.
-2020. y Ordinance Code) v egulations (Chapter were last updated in veen 2015 and 2021 Building permits issued Amend and continue
+82-24 of the Count 2020. y Ordinance Code) unit approvals bet g Unit Approvals Entitlement permits regulations (Chapter were last updated in ween 2015 and 2021 Building permits issued Amend and continue

-Eight-year Program Total 358 312
+Eight-year Program Total approved 358 212

-Objective: -Publicize the Residential Secondary Unit Program to increase public awareness.
-2021 131 100
+Objective: 2021 131 312

-2020 84 47
+-Publicize the Residential Secondary Unit Program to increase public awareness.
+2021 84 47

-Funding Source: None Required 2019 65 58
+Funding Source: 2019 65 58

-2018 78 47
+None Required 2018 78 47

 Responsible Agency/Dept.: 2017 0 28

 Conservation & Development 2016 0 19

 Timeframe: 2015 0 13

-Ongoing on June 18, 2019, a outcome of the promore attractive in t development of afformation of the program was intend unpermitted ADUs building code requimethods available at the existing construit penalty fees were wunpermitted ADUs was adopted by the nd ran through July ogram is to make co he county, and ther ordable housing.
-The ded to encourage of to come into complicements using the reand minimizing the action.
-Late filing few vaived for previously under the program attinue to update the Board of Supervisors (1, 2021.
-An indirect instruction of ADUs reby, facilitate the ea ADU Incentive with a sum of the liance with zoning and most cost-effective changes required to es and building permit y constructed e accessory dwelling
+Ongoing on June 18, 2019, a outcome of the pro- more attractive in t development of aff Program was inten- unpermitted ADUs building code requi methods available the existing constru- penalty fees were w unpermitted ADUs was adopted by the and ran through Jul ogram is to make co the county, and the ordable housing.
+T ded to encourage of to come into comp irements using the and minimizing the uction.
+Late filing fe waived for previous under the program e Board of Supervisors y 1, 2021.
+An indirect onstruction of ADUs ereby, facilitate the he ADU Incentive owners of the oliance with zoning and most cost-effective changes required to ses and building permit sly constructed n. e accessory dwelling

 Housing Program Implementation Status Continue /Modify/Delete Program 10: Affordability by Design Develop affordability by design program to promote creative solutions to building design and construction.
-Eight-year Program Objective: -Draft policy Funding Source: Conservation & Development Responsible Agency/Dept.: Conservation & Development Timeframe: 2017 Progress was not made towards this program during the planning period and it will not be continued.
-Delete Program 11: New Initiatives Program Develop new programs or policies to fund or incentivize affordable housing development Eight-year Program Objective: -Track and evaluate new ideas such as land value recapture Funding Source: Conservation & Development Responsible Agency/Dept.: Conservation & Development Timeframe: 2017 In 2017, the County updated the Accessory Dwelling Unit Ordinance to streamline internal conversions.
+Eight-year Program Objective: -Draft policy Funding Source: Conservation & Development Responsible Agency/Dept.: Conservation & Development Timeframe: Progress was not made towards this program during the planning period and it will not be continued.
+Delete Imerrame: 2017 Program 11: New Initiatives Program Develop new programs or policies to fund or incentivize affordable housing development Eight-year Program Objective: -Track and evaluate new ideas such as land value recapture Funding Source: Conservation & Development Responsible Agency/Dept.: Conservation & Development Timeframe: 2017 In 2017, the County updated the Accessory Dwelling Unit Ordinance to streamline internal conversions.
 The County recently administered the Contra Costa County Accessory Dwelling Unit (ADU) Incentive Program, which ran from 2019 through mid-2021.
 Additional information about the program is provided under the implementation status of Program 9, above.
 In addition, the County is working on updating its code to include objective design standards.
 That work will occur in 2022.
 Amend and continue